sebharvey/svr/src/TimetablePrompt.md

 - Some trains do not travel the complete line
 - If stations at the start or end of a route are blank, the train starts/ends at a different station
 - Only include stations that have either a time or a "-" symbol
-- The first station with a time is the origin, the last station with a time or "-" is the terminus
+- The first station with a time is the origin (departure only), the last station with a time or "-" is the terminus (arrival only if stopping)
+- Apply the same origin/destination rules: first stop has departure only, last stop has arrival only

 ### Times with 'x' notation:
 - The 'x' in times (like "11x10" or "2x05") indicates trains crossing at stations